Yesha2004/yeshakalola/readme.md

-calculator using HTML CSS and JAVASCRIPT
+calculator using HTML CSS and JAVASCRIPT.